AndrewC101/PokemonTrueRed/README.md

 - SS Anne has an NPC who will heal your party for convenience
 - There are several trainers who are particularly strong who are out hunting noobs
 - Pegasus (Yugioh) is in Rock Tunnel, looking for Kaiba
-- Chris Chan is hiding in Rock Tunnel and nearly everyone there has something to say about it.
+- Chris Chan is hiding in Rock Tunnel and he doesn't play by the rules.
 Get Flash to find him
 - Yuna (FFX) is in Pokeon Tower in Lavender Town, she will battle after the play is Grand Maester (Champion)
 - Celadon mart has all the best TMs, available as soon as you get there
 - In Celadon Game Cornor is Jackpot Jack, he always wins.
 Follow the clues to find out his dark secret then confront him about it